ceramicnetwork/docs/docs/run/nodes/nodes.md

 **IPFS Out-of-process**

-IPFS can also be in a different process than Ceramic which we refer to as "out-of-process".
+The Ceramic daemon can start its own IPFS node internally or it can connect to an externally running IPFS node over HTTP.
+We refer to the latter as running IPFS "out-of-process".
 Running IPFS out-of-process is helpful for more controlled resource allocation, maintenance, debugging, and observability.
-This is highly recommended if you are planning to be an infrastructure provider for other Ceramic applications.
+This is highly recommended, especially if you are planning to be an infrastructure provider for other Ceramic applications.

 To run IPFS out-of-process, use the [@ceramicnetwork/ipfs-daemon package](https://www.npmjs.com/package/@ceramicnetwork/ipfs-daemon), which is a wrapper around js-ipfs configured specifically for use with Ceramic.
 Configuration options for the IPFS daemon can be viewed here [https://github.com/ceramicnetwork/js-ceramic/tree/develop/packages/ipfs-daemon](https://github.com/ceramicnetwork/js-ceramic/tree/develop/packages/ipfs-daemon) and in the source code here [https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/ipfs-daemon/src/ipfs-daemon.ts](https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/ipfs-daemon/src/ipfs-daemon.ts).